 Drying of apples occurred after the apples were shaken from the trees.
 They were then taken to a dry house.
 Many of these buildings are still evident about in Ontario although not used for their original purpose.
 The dried apple slices were bagged or packed in wooden boxes for shipment which might be by rail or on the Erie Canal or Lake Ontario.Heritage Square Museum

-You can check out this Apple Dry house marker at the following GPS coordinates 43° 15.424′ N, 77° 18.43′ W. Marker is in Ontario, New York, in Wayne County.
+You can check out this Apple Dry house marker at the following GPS coordinates 43° 15.424′ N, 77° 18.43′ W. The Marker is in Ontario, New York, in Wayne County.
 Marker can be reached from Ontario Center Road, ¼ mile south of Brick Church Road.
-Marker is on the grounds of the Heritage Square Museum.
+The marker is on the grounds of the Heritage Square Museum.

 The Doctors of South Greece

 The two doctors that serviced the area were the Buell family, it was a father and son that took care of the people in South Greece.
 Doctor Adiel Sherwood Buell was born approximately in the year 1812 in Rochester Hills, Oakland County, Michigan, which is 30 minutes northwest of Detroit.
 Dr. Adiel Sherwood Buell married Lucretia Griswold of Mount Upton, Chenango County, New York, in 1836 at the age of 24 and settled down in South Greece at 555 Elmgrove Road at the intersection of Elmgrove Road, Ridgeway Ave and St Pierre Drive it is now a rental property under the ownership of Maison Properties.